New sports stadium

-The shape of the canopy was influenced by a number of factors including air movement, local geographic characteristics and overall integration into the mixed-use development.
+The shape of the canopy was influenced by a number of factors, including air movement, local geographic characteristics and overall integration into the mixed-use development.

 The canopy covers the stadium as well as the outdoor areas.
 It creates an outdoor feeling as all the sides remain open-air allowing natural breeze to pass through.
 The open design of the canopy also enables integration of indoor and outdoor environments.

-Infrastructure works on the site started one year prior to the ground breaking ceremony.
+Infrastructure works on the site started one year prior to the ground-breaking ceremony.
 Since the stadium is situated near the Los Angeles International Airport, concerns regarding the project posing a hazard to navigation of airplanes were raised.

 The project still awaits design approval from the US Federal Aviation Administration (FAA) as it does not conform to the FAA’s height restrictions.
 Although construction has already commenced, the developers have taken steps to address the concerns by pushing the playing field 90ft below the ground.

-The FAA initially objected to allow large cranes to be used at the site as the design approval is pending, but the developers signed an agreement with the FAA in January 2017 to pay $29m to install a secondary aircraft tracking system at the airport.
+The FAA initially objected to allowing large cranes to be used at the site as the design approval is pending, but the developers signed an agreement with the FAA in January 2017 to pay $29m to install a secondary aircraft tracking system at the airport.
 The new system will address the concerns regarding the height of the stadium posing a danger to air traffic.

-The new stadium will be flexible to accommodate major events such as the Super Bowl, Final Four tournaments and award shows as well as smaller events such as high school football games, motosports, extreme sports and concerts.
+The new stadium will be flexible to accommodate major events such as the Super Bowl, Final Four tournaments and award shows as well as smaller events such as high school football games, motorsports, extreme sports and concerts.

 The building will have 70,000 fixed seats, which can be expanded to 100,000 with standing-room-only locations.
 It will also offer 275 luxury suites, 16,000 premium seats, and three million square feet of free space.

-Other facilities of the stadium include large videoboards, concession stands and a food hall, which will be open year-round to take advantage of the customer traffic from the mixed-use development.
+Other facilities of the stadium include large video boards, concession stands and a food hall, which will be open year-round to take advantage of the customer traffic from the mixed-use development.

 The master plan for the mixed-use project was designed by architects Hart Howerton, EDAW, Baldauf Catton Von Eckartsberg, Quatro Design Group, and Mia Lehrer & Associates.